mjzabriskie/finally-booked/README.md

 `npm i` Note: You will also need to have a local instance of MongoDB installed for the app to function correctly.

 ## Application
-You can the application deployed at [http://book-search-mz.herokuapp.com/](http://book-search-mz.herokuapp.com/).
+You can view the application deployed at [http://book-search-mz.herokuapp.com/](http://book-search-mz.herokuapp.com/).

 ## Screenshot
 ![Google Books Search](/assets/images/book-search-mz.png)